-22% of respondents have Around disagreed the strongly to above statement.
+Around 22% of respondents have strongly disagreed to the above statement.
 However, for 20% of people says that GST is very difficult to understand for example - all the products are classified under globally standardized system called HSN codes and businessmen are still confused in deciding the bracket of HSN codes in which the particular product will fall into.